dry-rb/dry-rb.org/source/gems/dry-validation/comparison-with-activerecord.html.md

 Custom messages are implemented through a separate yaml file see the [error messages page](/gems/dry-validation/error-messages/) for full instructions.

 **3.4 `:on`**
-In Dry-Validation, validations are defined in schemas.
+In dry-validation, validations are defined in schemas.
 You can create seperate schemas for various states (e.g UserCreateSchema, UserUpdateSchema) and then choose the correct schema to run in the relevant action.

 You can keep your schema code nice and DRY by [reusing schemas](gems/dry-validation/reusing-schemas/).